chiamp/muzero-cartpole/README.md

 Yet humans are able to navigate through this messy world with relative success.
 Indeed humans have learned a transition model of the world themselves through experience; for example, we can reasonably predict the trajectory of a ball thrown to us to catch it, we know that an object can fall and break if we push it off the table, we can predict how slippery a surface would be to walk on just by looking at it etc. By using our "transition model", i.e. our understanding of "the rules of the game", we can plan accordingly and take actions to achieve our goals.
 We learn this "transition model" through our own experiences in life, and that's exactly what's happening with MuZero as well.
 Without being supplied the "rules of the game", it builds a transition model for itself via self-play and using that, plans for hypothetical future situations with MCTS and takes actions to maximize its reward.
 With this algorithm, we're one step closer towards using artificial intelligence in real world applications.

 Artificial intelligence has the potential to solve a lot of problems for us.
-The fact that it could potentially discover novel things that humans either prematurely dismissed as non-optimal, or never even considered, is exciting to me, especially in the fields of medicine and energy.
+The fact that it could potentially discover novel things that humans either prematurely dismissed as non-optimal, or never even considered, is exciting to me, especially in the fields of genetics, medicine and energy.
 I think we're at an exciting period of time where AI technology is expanding at an exponential rate, and I can't wait to see what the future has in store for us!

 ## What is gym?
 [gym](https://gym.openai.com/envs/) is a suite of virtual environments provided by OpenAI, to test reinforcement learning algorithms on.
 The suite contains everything from simple text games, to retro Atari games, to even 3D physics simulators.

 For this project, I apply the MuZero algorithm to the cart pole environment.
 The goal of the agent is to balance a pole on a cart, by moving the cart left and right.
 The agent is incentivized with a reward equal to how long the pole stays balanced on the cart; the longer the pole is kept balanced, the bigger the reward.

 Below you can see the progression of the agent learning over time.
 Initially, it knows nothing of the environment and performs terribly.
-But gradually through experience, the agent learns to balance the pole on top of the cart indefinitely.
+But gradually through experience, the agent learns "the rules of the game" and figures out an optimal strategy to balance the pole on top of the cart indefinitely.

 #### Initial (0 games played)
 ![Alt text](assets/cartpole_0_games.gif)